Ginxss/tfds/README.md

 ## Stack
 A standard stack structure with put, peek and pop.

 Internally works as an array with a top index, which reallocates with twice its size when the top is reached.
 This allows for extremely high speed, but at the cost of a memory overhead.

-If sparse memory is required, the use of the Linked List is recommended.
+The default initial capacity is 10.
+The more the initial capacity approaches the maximum number of elements, the less reallocating has to be performed by the stack.
+If sparse memory is required, the use of [Linked List](#linked-list) is recommended.

 The stack deallocates on destruction.